BeSu-Solutions/Lebaz-Lernstation/README.md

 -   The landing pages in the `/pages/vrtl/` folder can also be triggered if you want to show a general intro screen for a machine before the user proceeds to a specific step.
 For example: `/pages/vrtl/vrtl-001.html`.

 Following the consistent naming convention is crucial for these triggers to function reliably.

----

-## 5. Project Workflow & Branches (GitHub)

-This project uses **GitHub** to manage different versions of the website.
-Understanding the branches is important for knowing where to make changes and how they become live.

--   **`development` Branch:**
-    * This is the main branch for **making changes** and adding new content.
-    * Work done on this branch should be tested locally on your computer.
-    * To test, you can run a simple local web server.
-Open a terminal or command prompt in the project's main folder and run: `python -m http.server`.
-Then, open your web browser to `http://localhost:8000`.
--   **`testing` Branch:**
-    * This branch is connected to **GitHub Pages**.
-Any changes pushed to this branch will automatically be **deployed** to the live testing website.
-    * **Only push changes here when they are ready for review and testing by others.**
--   **`production` Branch:**
-    * *(Currently unused)* This branch will eventually hold the final, stable version of the website for the public.

-**Basic Workflow:**
-1. Make all your content edits (text, images, videos, new pages) on the `development` branch.
-2. Test your changes locally using the Python server method.
-3. When ready for wider testing, merge the `development` branch into the `testing` branch.
-4. GitHub Pages will automatically update the testing website within a few minutes.